-The Running and Cycling Clinic at Des Moines University combines clinical expertise, experience, and technology to evaluate and treat the specialized needs of runners and cyclists of all ages and all levels.
+The Des Moines University Running and Cycling Clinic combines clinical expertise, experience and technology to evaluate and treat the specialized needs of runners and cyclists of all ages and levels.

 Running and cycling are two of the most popular and convenient forms of exercise.
-Along with increased participation in running and cycling both competitively and recreationally, increased injury rates have also been observed.
-The number of runners or cyclists who may suffer an injury at some time is estimated to be as high as 85-90%.
-For individuals undergoing triathlon training approximately 70% will seek medical consultation.
-When running and cycling injuries occur, it may be difficult to determine who to see and often times the recommendations may vary greatly between providers.
-In extreme situations, the runner or cyclist may be advised to give up their passion of running or cycling if no solutions are identified.
+Increased participation in running and cycling both competitively and recreationally has led to a higher rate of injuries — as high as 90 percent by some estimates.
+Seventy percent of athletes training will seek medical consultation.
+When running and cycling injuries occur, it can be difficult to determine who to see.
+Often times, the recommendations vary greatly between providers.
+In extreme situations when no solutions are identified, you may be advised to give up your passion for running or cycling.

-The services required will be dependent upon your unique situation.
-Following the examination, results will be discussed and a treatment plan or recommendations will be provided.
-Treatment may include specific exercises, manual therapy, footwear advice, bike adjustment recommendations, and consultation regarding running or cycling mechanics and training parameters.
+The services required are dependent upon your unique situation.
+Following the examination, results are discussed and a treatment plan or recommendations are provided.
+Treatment may include specific exercises, manual therapy, footwear advice, bike adjustment recommendations or consultation regarding running or cycling mechanics and training parameters.

 If you do not have an injury-related condition, yet are seeking to prevent injury or enhance your current performance then medical insurance will not cover the costs of these services.
-Costs for one 80 minute appointment that may include history, physical examination, video analysis and exercise recommendations is $150.
+An 80-minute appointment that includes history, physical examination, video analysis and exercise recommendations is $150.